“Hey. You know what the shark said to the clown?”

 Before this came out it was one of the most eagerly anticipated origami books in recent years.
 I had spoken to several people that kept saying they wished Komatsu would get around to producing a book and were delighted when it was finally announced.

-This is the first model I have folded from this book (other than the ones I was taught at the conventions), and so far the book is living up to the hugh expectations.
+This is the first model I have folded from this book (other than the ones I was taught at the conventions), and so far the book is living up to the high expectations.
 Stay tuned as I will be writing a full review once I have had time to fold more.

 If you’re interested in folding Hideo Komatsu’s original clown mask, the diagrams for that are in Tanteidan Magazine, issue 47.
 I haven’t folded this one because although I do subscribe to Tanteidan, I haven’t got that issue.